Beyond-jQuery/book/manuscript/attributes.md

 ## Reading and modifying element attributes {#reading-attributes}

 So now you know exactly what attributes are (and what they are _not_), and you are well-versed in selecting elements by their attribute names and values.
 The final aspect of attributes for me to discuss involves reading and updating an element's attributes, as well as creating new attributes.
-You'll discover that appropriate approach for parsing, adding, removing, and changing attributes may depend on the type of attribute.
+You'll discover that the appropriate approach for parsing, adding, removing, and changing attributes may depend on the type of attribute.
 In this final section, I will go over three distinct types of attributes: class attributes, data attributes, and all other generic native and custom attributes.

 ### Class attributes {#class-attributes}